RNabel/WebCrawler/README.md

 (see end of each `Job.Start()` function).

 ## Things that could be improved
+- Use disk-backed data structure to queue jobs
+- Extend test coverage
-- Use probabalistic set rather than normal set (Bloom filter or HyperLogLog)
+- Use probabilistic set rather than normal set (Bloom filter or HyperLogLog)
-- Distribute file writes / use database for details
+- Distribute output file writes / use database for details
-- Make program multi-machine
+- Make program run on multiple machines

 ## Some academic inspiration
 - Heydon et al. 1999: [Mercator: A scalable, extensible Web crawler][1]